hapax/hapax.github.io/_posts/2021-02-05-unitary-orbits.md

 \frac{1}{d}(1, 1, \ldots, 1),
 $$

-and is stabilised by the whole group $S_d$.
+and is stabilised by the full group $S_d$.
 As we expect, the orbit is trivial.
 We can see how this works for a qutrit below.
 We start with the $2$-simplex $\Delta_2$, an equilateral triangle, and